gschmutz/kafka-workshop/09-static-data-ingestion/README.md

 Keep this window open and connected to PostgeSQL, we will need it again later.

-## Create a new topic trucking_driver
+## Create a new topic truck_driver

-Now let's create a new topic `trucking_driver`, a compacted topic which will hold the latest view of all our drivers.
+Now let's create a new topic `truck_driver`, a compacted topic which will hold the latest view of all our drivers.

 First connect to one of the Kafka brokers.